Online Credit Card Payments

 Any citation for which “must appear” is written within the presumptive fine box

-The Gilliam County Justice Court has jurisdiction over traffic cases and game cases, landlord tenant cases, small claims, misdemeanor crimes, and other violations.
+The Gilliam County Justice Court has jurisdiction over traffic and game cases, landlord tenant and small claims cases, misdemeanor crimes, and other violations.
 The Gilliam County Justice Court also handles municipal proceedings for the City of Condon and the City of Arlington, hearing city ordinance cases.

 Landlord Tenant cases or FED “force entry and detainer” is the legal name for the lawsuit a landlord files against tenants that fail to pay rent or for some other reason, the landlord wants the remedy of eviction.
 Forms for this process may be obtained at either Justice Court.